 Community Enrichment Grants are available year-round and are intended to support a variety of community-based programs, projects and events developed/produced by nonprofit organizations where a modest grant can make a meaningful and sustainable difference in enriching the cultural life of the West Hollywood community.
 The maximum award any organization may receive under this grant is $1,000.
 To be considered for a Community Enrichment Grant, please contact the arts grant administrator for more details.

 The City Arts Project Grant Program is intended for the production, performance or presentation of arts programs/projects by nonprofit organizations.
 Organizations may apply for two years of grant funding with one application.
 The organization may apply for two projects, one for each project year.
 The projects are not required to be related and may be completely separate in terms of scope, audience, artists, or other project components.
-The maximum grant award is a $8,500 per year for a total period of 2 years.
+The maximum grant award is $8,500 per year for a total period of 2 years.

 Cultural Resource Development Grants supports arts organizations with budgets under $75,000 and an interest in strengthening their organization’s infrastructure.
 The Cultural Resource Development Grant provides two benefits for nonprofit arts organizations by supporting both the organization’s mission to provide arts programming, and to support the organization itself with technical assistance to improve its ability to fundraise, develop audiences, and build its administrative structure.
 With one application an organization will be awarded funding for three years, following which the organization may apply for funding through the City Arts Project Grant category.
 Maximum grant award per year is $2,500 with an additional $1,500 in technical assistance.
 With its first successful application, the organization would be awarded a three-year contract (maximum grant of $7,500 and technical assistance of $4,500 payable over 3 years).